All Episodes

 Thank God for the CIA.

-Not for the people that abuse, you know, the powerful tools or intelligence, which has happened.
+Thank God for the good people, not for the people that abuse the powerful tools or intelligence, which has happened.

-I want to find out who those deep state leakers are that are trampling over the Constitution, the Fourth Amendment, your right to against unreasonable search and seizure.
+I want to find out who those deep state leakers are that are trampling over the Constitution, the Fourth Amendment, your right against unreasonable search and seizure.

 They're saying they're now gathering information on the email server and the scandal and how things were handled.